Ankit1032/Ankit1032/README.md

  💫 Skilled in Python, SQL, and Advanced Excel
  🏢 Currently working as a Senior Analyst in Capgemini
- 🦾 Having Knowledge of various Python libraries such as Pandas, Matplotlib, Numpy 🔬 Efficient in Exploratory Data Analysis
+ 🦾 Having Knowledge of various Python libraries such as Pandas, Matplotlib, Numpy
+ 🔬 Efficient in Exploratory Data Analysis
  📈 Having knowledge of OpenPyXL used for Excel Automations
  📚 Developed Basic Power BI and Excel Dashboards
- 💭 Having knowledge of Data Cleaning, Processing, and Analyzing in Python and SQL.
+ 💭 Having knowledge of Data Cleaning, Processing, and Analyzing in Python and SQL
  🐛 Hands-on Experience with Database testing
  🎓 IT Professional with a Bachelor of Technology - B.Tech